jjiachilin/slm-loss/README.md

 # slm-loss

-## notes
+## Notes
-X and y should have data type double
+X and y should have data type double\
-X and y should be one dimensional for squared error loss (ie. X.shape = y.shape = (nSamples,)) X should be one dimesional and y should be two dimensional and one hot encoded for weighted entropy loss (ie. y.shape = (nSamples, nClasses))
+X and y should be one dimensional for squared error loss (ie. X.shape = y.shape = (nSamples,))\
+X should be one dimensional and y should be two dimensional and one hot encoded for weighted entropy loss (ie. y.shape = (nSamples, nClasses))

 ## Building
 Make sure cython is installed in your environment then